 Five years later, the master class is still on hold.
-I’m maintaining a list of people who want to be informed when I decide to relaunch the master class.
+I’m maintaining a list of people who want to be informed if and when I decide to relaunch it.
 If you’re not on the list and you’d like to be, please write to me at firstname.lastname@example.org.
 If you’re interested in sponsoring the master class, handling the marketing and logistics so all I have to do is teach it, please write to me at email@example.com.

 2. Hand over the website.

 I want to keep adding to this website for the foreseeable future.
 But I’m already adding less than I used to, and one way or another, eventually I will stop.
-By then I’d like the website to be in the hands of an organization that will guarantee to maintain it in perpetuity, and maybe even add to it.
+By then I’d like the website to be in the hands of an organization that will guarantee to maintain it in perpetuity, and maybe even add to it themselves.

 That will probably be a college or university – presumably one of the dozen or so that have developed risk communication curricula of their own.
 (I can’t quite imagine the website being taken over by a corporation, government agency, or NGO instead … but I will listen to any proposal.)
 Ideally, the website’s new owners would take charge while I am still producing, so the website can incorporate their risk communication work as well as mine, and their reactions to my work, and my reactions to theirs.
 After I am no longer producing, they’ll take it in whatever new directions seem appropriate – but they’ll be committed to keep my stuff up there too.

 I originally planned to endow the website with my own money.
-That’s still possible (despite what has happened to the economy), but I have been strongly advised to make sure the new owners have made a real, long-term commitment, not just accepted a gift they’re not sure they really want.
-So my preference now is an organization willing to commit some resources of its own – some riskcomm resources and some IT resources.
+That’s still possible, but I have been strongly advised to make sure the new owners have made a real, long-term commitment, not just accepted a gift they’re not sure they really want.
+So my preference is an organization willing to commit some resources of its own – some riskcomm resources and some IT resources.
 If I can’t find such an organization, my fallback is to endow a private foundation to maintain the website after I’m gone.